Landis, Dennis

 Frank Schulman

-Schulman is the author of three books on English Unitarian History and a number of pamphlets and articles.
+Schulman wrote three books on English Unitarian History and a number of pamphlets and articles.
 Dr. Schulman served on numerous denominational and civic organizations.
 He and his wife, Alice, had four children and lived in The Woodlands, Texas.

 Articles: Ralph Waldo EmersonJames MartineauCharles Wellbeloved